yui-mhcp/ocr/README.md

 | Classes   | Dataset   | Architecture  | Trainer   | Weights   |
 | :-------: | :-------: | :-----------: | :-------: | :-------: |

-Models must be unzipped in the `pretrained_models/` directory!
+Models should be unzipped in the `pretrained_models/` directory!

 The pretrained `CRNN` models come from the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
 Weights are automatically downloaded given the language or the model name, and converted to `keras`!
 The `easyocr` library is therefore not required, while `pytorch` is required for weights loading (for conversion).